CATEGORY > Customer Onboarding

 A. A handover from Sales to CS teams (internally and externally)

 This is a good time to connect to see if both parties are on the same page – clarify broad-level objectives if required.
-Understand their long-term goals and include the same in your training modules going forward, the customer will feel heard and comforted – that you got their back!
+Understand their long-term goals and include the same in your training modules going forward, the customer will feel heard and comforted – that you have their back!

-CS most often than not is not the technical resolution or support that is given, it is the ongoing assurance a customer receives, post which they feel confident about themselves using the tool.
+CS more often than not is not the technical resolution or support that is given, it is the ongoing assurance a customer receives, post which they feel confident about themselves using the tool.
 The onboarding experience then evolves to become an enabling experience.

 As mentioned above, this is the step where you first get all teams involved in interacting with each other.